Spencers-Desk/Raspberry-Pi-Router-Screen/README.md

 # Raspberry Pi Router Screen

-A small 128x64 SH1106 OLED status screen for a Raspberry Pi Router.
-It cycles through network and system stats allowing you to monitor the router.
+A small 128x64 SH1106 OLED dashboard for a Raspberry Pi used as a router/firewall.
+It cycles through network and system stats to make a headless setup easier to monitor.

+Note: The nftables NAT screen and related functions were removed.

 ## What it shows
 1) Hostname, time, uptime